| Abstract: | This document defines a protocol for managing access remote rosters. |

 1. Introduction

-2.1.
-Server or component asks server permission to edit user's roster
+3.2.
+Server or component asks another server to get permission to edit user's roster

 Appendices